If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free, and confidential support.

 Can PTSD Cause Sleep Apnea?

-PTSD and REM Sleep
+Shared Risk Factors Between PTSD and Sleep Apnea

 How to Treat Sleep Apnea and PTSD